 How much money can you make coaching/teaching?

 Since you’re on your terms, the amount you charge is 100% up to you.
 Most coaches/instructors charge between $25-$40/hour.

 26. Flip websites

-For the website designers out there, this side hustle is a piece of cake.
-You buy cheap sites that are in some pressing need of TLC and make them more profitable, then sell them for double price – or more.
-If you know what you're doing, you could flip an entire website in a matter of weeks.
+This side hustle is a piece of cake for the website designers out there.
+You buy cheap sites that are in pressing need of TLC and make them more profitable, then sell them for double or more.
+If you know what you’re doing, you could flip an entire website in a matter of weeks.